theunicornguild/the-reading-potato/04_article_details/02_python_1_connecting_list_to_details.md

 Now that we have two different pages (the list and details), let's try and connect them.
 So, if you click on an article in the list, it should take you to the details of this article.

 To do this we need to know one thing. the url that takes to the details page.
-This is how it's defined in the `urls.py`.
+This is how it's defined in `urls.py`.
 ```python
 path('articles/<int:article_id>/', views.article_details, name="article-details")
 ```